Charles was born and raised in Ghana (in West Africa) and is very passionate about the culture and traditions of the Ghanaian people.

 Ghana is a country that has one of the richest cultural heritages in Africa.
 Being home to roughly 100 linguistic and cultural groups, it comes as no surprise that it has a wide variety of beliefs and myths.
-These myths have been passed on from one generation to the next and have become an integral part of the Ghanaian society.
+These myths have been passed on from one generation to the next and have become an integral part of Ghanaian society.

 Myths in Ghana mainly serve to explain the origin of some of the most important artifacts, symbols, and resources that the country possesses.
 This adds an element of mystery and fascination to them and increases their value.
-They are also used to teach positive moral values such as hard work, perseverance, and obedience to the young in society.
+They are also used to teach positive moral values, such as hard work, perseverance, and obedience to the young in society.

-6. The Golden Stool from the Sky
+1. The Golden Stool From the Sky

-All chiefs have a symbolic replica of the stool and not many have seen the original.
+All chiefs have a symbolic replica of the stool, and not many have seen the original.
 Only the king and trusted advisers know of its hiding place.

 Legend has it that the golden stool descended from the sky through the chants of one of their greatest traditional priests by the name of Okomfo Anokye.
 It landed on the lap of the first Asante King, Osei Tutu, which he used to unify the people in the 17th century.

-5. Weaving of Kente Cloth Taught by a Spider
+2. Weaving of Kente Cloth Taught by a Spider

 Kente cloth is a type of silk and cotton fabric made of interwoven cloth strips and is native to the Akan ethnic group.
 It is a royal and sacred cloth and was worn only by kings during special occasions and festivities.